 - Data were provided for a total of 36 German banks, including seven large internationally active ("Group 1") banks with Tier 1 capital of at least € 3 billion and 29 other ("Group 2") banks.

-- Assuming full implementation of CRR/CRD IV after the phase-in and phase-out arrangements have expired in 2024, the seven large international banks (Group 1) as well as all smaller Group 2 banks meet the minimum capital requirements, with an average CET 1 ratio of 12.7% (Group 2: 15.7%).
+- Assuming full implementation of CRR/CRD IV after the phase-in and phase-out arrangements have expired in 2024, the seven large international banks (Group 1) as well as all smaller Group 2 banks meet the minimum capital requirements, with an average CET1 ratio of 12.8% (Group 2: 17.1%).
 In addition, all banks already hold the capital conservation buffer, which will be phased-in between 2016 and 2019.
-The average leverage ratio is 3.8% for Group 1 banks and 5.3% for Group 2 banks.
-The non-risk-based leverage ratio requires more capital than the risk-based Tier 1 ratio for all Group 1 banks and 80.0% of Group 2 banks.
+The average leverage ratio is 3.7% for Group 1 banks and 4.7% for Group 2 banks.
+For six out of seven Group 1 banks and 62% of Group 2 banks the non-risk-based leverage ratio requires more capital than a risk-based Tier 1 ratio of 8.5% (including the capital conservation buffer of 2.5%).

 - The short-term Liquidity Coverage Ratio (LCR) requires banks to have a sufficient level of high-quality liquid assets to withstand a stressful funding scenario for 30 days.
-As of December 2016, Group 1 banks exhibit a weighted average LCR of 129.9%, while Group 2 banks' LCR is 172.2%.
-All banks already fulfil a ratio of 100 % that will apply from 2018 and consequently the 80% threshold binding since 2017.
+As of 30 June 2017, Group 1 banks exhibit a weighted average LCR of 146.2%, while Group 2 banks' LCR is 174.5%.
+All banks already fulfil a ratio of 100 % that applies since January 2018 and consequently the 80% threshold binding since 2017.